A series of bookings of University of Portsmouth Department of Sport and Recreation sports facilities at regular days/times.

 2.1 Members must visit the reception and produce their student/staff or associate/public membership card or wristband/RFID sticker prior to taking part in any activity.
 Members who have completed a Gym Induction can use their card or wristband/RFID sticker to access the gym through the turnstiles.

 2.2 All members must present their membership card or wristband/RFID sticker to gain access to the University facilities.
-Failure to present your student, staff, associate, community or corporate member card or wristband/RFID sticker upon arrival may result in you being denied access to the facilities.
+Failure to present your student, staff or contractor member card or wristband/RFID sticker upon arrival may result in you being denied access to the facilities, activities and services.

 2.3 Both members and non-members must read the Health Commitment Statement which is available in the Facility or through the online joining process and agree to its terms prior to obtaining their membership.
 If you know or are concerned that you have a medical condition which might interfere with you exercising safely you should seek advice from a medical professional before using the Facilities.